jameshermus/crankTurning-dynamicPrimitives/README.md

 - [trialAnalysis](https://github.com/jameshermus/crankTurning-dynamicPrimitives/blob/main/trialAnalysis.m): This class imports and processes each trial
 - [crossTrialAnalysis](https://github.com/jameshermus/crankTurning-dynamicPrimitives/blob/main/crossTrialAnalysis.m): This class combines information from multiple trials and conditions.
 This class also contains the statisticall analysis and plotting funtions.

-Lastly, there is [lnCoordinatesExampleFig](https://github.com/jameshermus/crankTurning-dynamicPrimitives/blob/main/lnCoordinatesExampleFig.m): This class generates the conceptual Figure 9 for the paper.
+Lastly, there is [lnCoordinatesExampleFig](https://github.com/jameshermus/crankTurning-dynamicPrimitives/blob/main/lnCoordinatesExampleFig.m): This function generates the conceptual Figure 9 for the paper.